rs1257/vite-starter-app/README.md

 - Jest
 - Husky

-I have also setup absolute imports so we can use @/module rather then ../../..
+I have also setup absolute imports so we can use @/module rather than ../../..